mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ### Extensibility / Pluggability

-Messages that don't affect the group state can carry arbitrary paylod with the purpose of sharing that payload between group members.
+Messages that don't affect the group state can carry arbitrary payload with the purpose of sharing that payload between group members.
 No assumptions are made about the format of the payload.

 ### Privacy

-The protocol should be designed in a way that limits the server-side (DS) metadata footprint.
-The DS should only persist data required for the delivery of messages and avoid Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
+The protocol is be designed in a way that limits the server-side (DS) metadata footprint.
+The DS must only persist data required for the delivery of messages and avoid Personally Identifiable Information (PII) or other sensitive metadata wherever possible.

 ### Federation

 The protocol aims to be compatible with federated environments.
-While the protocol might not contain all necessary mechanisms required for federation, it should assume that more than one AS/DS can extist.
+While the protocol does not specify all necessary mechanisms required for federation, it allows for more than one AS/DS to exist.

 ### Compatibility with future versions of MLS